takahi-i/pfm/README.rst

 -------------------------------------

-After the registration of port forward settings with ``pfm add `` , we can generate ssh parameters with `pfm param`.
+After the registration of port forward settings with :code:`pfm add` , we can generate ssh parameters with :code:`pfm param`.

 ::